The 9 Best Solo Activities in Saratoga Springs

 As a cultural center with an active arts scene, creative culinary experiences, and the latest fitness trends, Saratoga makes for a great place to learn something new.
 Create your own masterpiece at Saratoga Paint and Sip Studio.
 If you've always been intimidated by yoga, check out SUP Yoga on Saratoga Lake.
 With the added element of balancing on a Stand Up Paddleboard, even the best yogis are likely to take a spill - plus, you'll probably never see your classmates again.

 Classes can fill up so be sure to check the schedules & book before your trip to guarantee your spot!

 Caffe Lena's intimate setting is the perfect spot to enjoy some live music whether it's a touring act or Open Mic Night.
-Caffe Lena's rich history as America's longest continuously running coffeehouse gives it a classic vibe.
+Caffe Lena has a rich history as America's longest continuously running coffeehouse, which gives it a classic vibe.
 Many songwriters have launched their careers from the venue's stage over the years so you may get a first look at an artist before their big break.

 Less than a mile from Saratoga Racecourse, Yaddo is quite the hidden treasure in Saratoga.
 Explore the garden's beautiful flower beds, fountains, and rock garden.
 Catch a tour in the summer or early fall to learn the history of the gardens and its iconic features.